 These courses are offered on a special case basis, to allow colleges and schools some latitude in mounting course offerings when confronted by special circumstances.
 These courses must be approved by the faculty of the college responsible for the course and should be numbered 298, 398, 498, 598, 898 or 299, 399, 499, 599, or 899.
-The maximum number of times a single topic can be offered is twice in five years and the maximum number of times a student can receive credit for a Special Topics course is five times, provided that each offering of the course addresses a different topic.
+The maximum number of times a single topic can be offered is twice in five years except when approved by the Academic Programs Committee.
+While colleges will determine the maximum number of credit units in special topics courses that could be applied to a program, the Academic Programs Committee expects the total exceed 6 credit units only in exceptional circumstances.
 Special Topics courses are not normally used to substitute for required courses in a program.